The wild duck startles like a sudden thought,

 Email Poem |

-Analysis and Comments on Autumn Birds
+Comments, Analysis, and Meaning on Autumn Birds

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Autumn Birds here.